qgis/QGIS-Documentation/source/docs/training_manual/vector_analysis/reproject_transform.rst

 What do you notice?

-The layer is visible even if it has a different CRS then the :guilabel:`continents` one.
+The layer is visible even if it has a different CRS from the :guilabel:`continents` one.